Oxsomi/core3/README.md

 - LGPL3 open source license.
 - Commercial license.

-Any company not adhering to the LGPL3 license can contact us as contact@osomi.net.
+Any company not wanting to adhere to the LGPL3 license can contact us as contact@osomi.net.